150 ways YOU can help keep Hyde Park beautiful

 - Do you know someone whose efforts are helping to make Hyde Park clean, green and beautiful?
 Nominate them for a future Humans of Hyde Park story.

 - Take the time to thank or acknowledge businesses you feel are going above and beyond to keep their storefront and property looking beautiful.
-D Coal Pot Restaurant at 984 Hyde Park Avenue is a great example!
-Nominate a business for our annual We Noticed! award.
+Nominate a business for our quarterly We Noticed! award.

 - Do you have a colony of feral cats in your neighborhood?
 Help reduce their suffering and keep their numbers down by contacting a group like Boston’s Forgotten Felines to have them trapped, neutered and released.